-VIOLENCE CONTENT - GRAPHICNESS
+VIOLENT CONTENT - GRAPHICNESS

-The graphicness of how violence content is shown has an impact on the rating parents feel is appropriate for the content.
+The graphicness of how violent content is shown has an impact on the rating parents feel is appropriate for the content.
+On-Screen, Explicitly Bloody and Graphic violence tends to garner an R-rating regardless of type.

-^{}Context variables not shown; Genre - None Specified; Quantity - Several sequences.
+\Context variables not shown; Genre - None Specified; Quantity - Several sequences.

-VIOLENCE CONTENT - QUANTITY
+VIOLENT CONTENT - QUANTITY

 Violence type has a greater impact on perceived rating than the quantity of violent scenes.
-Any amount of torture or sexual assault is perceived as requiring a strong R or NC-17 rating.
+Quantity has more impact on gun and domestic violence.